What Is PSA Software? And Why You Need One?

 The most usual time to give as the due date is 30 days.
 If you make the payment time longer or shorter, you will get paid later or sooner, accordingly.
 In case the payment is not registered yet in your bank, a couple of days after the due date, resend the invoice as a reminder (and maybe even with a reminder fee).
 You can easily send reminders straight from financial management software if you have one in place.
 Using the software, you can create and send e-invoices too to save time and effort.

-An electronic invoice (or e-invoice) is also an invoice that is handled completely electronically - from creation to payment.
-After reading different pages about what is e-invoicing on the internet, I realized it is not crystal clear what e-invoicing is exactly for a beginner.
-For example, a PDF invoice file sent through email is for sure created and processed electronically, but it is still NOT e-invoicing!
-True online e-invoicing is done straight from your invoicing software to the accounts payable section in the customer financial management system or e-bank.
+E-invoicing is done straight from your invoicing software to the accounts payable section in the customer financial management system or e-bank.
 The format has to be structured data so that the system is able to collect the information accurately.
 A PDF invoice file or a scanned document, on the other hand, contains unstructured data which has to be fed into the system manually.
-For instance, Taimer's invoicing feature supports famous e-invoicing platforms such as Basware and Fivaldi that you can benefit from to automate whole your invoicing lifecycles.
+For instance, Heeros PSA's invoicing feature supports famous e-invoicing platforms such as Basware and Heeros financial management cloud that you can benefit from to automate whole your invoicing lifecycles.

-A paperless office is a future of working, right?
 Going digital is cheaper, more environmentally friendly, and more convenient.
 Hence, it is strongly recommended to send online e-invoices.
 In the long run, you will save your and your customer's time by utilizing e-invoicing.
 Compared to e-invoicing, it is unprofessional and ineffective to use and send invoice templates and email PDF documents to your customers.
 With specialized online invoicing software you can send bills straight from system to system, cutting out all unnecessary steps.

-Today, online e-invoicing through software is definitely the best and fastest way.
+Today, e-invoicing through software is definitely the best and fastest way.
 Instead of having to fill in the information every time, you can use automatically generated data from the customer relationship management (CRM) feature of the same software.
-(Read more on "What is CRM software?
-How to use it?
-A simple guide for beginners | Infographic")

 The administration is facilitated as all related files are saved under the right client or project, too.
 Moreover, instead of having to remember what, when and whom to send, the software will remind you of all the details.
 Other cool features (depending on the vendor) include getting notified when the customer has viewed the bill and being able to automate recurring monthly ones.
 It is also much easier to customize the layout according to your liking and brand guidelines.